tuanpmt/esp_mqtt/README.md

 - publish [local|remote] [topic] [data]: this publishes a topic (mainly for testing)

 # Scripting
 The esp_uMQTT_broker comes with a build-in scripting engine.
 A script enables the ESP not just to act as a passive broker but to react on events (publications and timing events), to send out its own items and handle local I/O. Details on syntax and semantics of the scripting language can be found here: https://github.com/martin-ger/esp_mqtt/blob/master/SCRIPTING.md .
-Examples of scripts are in the "scripts" directory
+Examples of scripts are in the "scripts" directory.

 The script specific CLI commands are: